mileweb/docs-content-cdn/docs/portal/edge-configurations/creating-property.md

 4. To include a baseline configuration with the Edge Logic for the property, click the gear icon at the bottom left of the **Edge Logic** field.
 When the popup appears, enter the baseline configuration.
 When you finish, click the **Save** button to save the baseline configuration to the database.

 **Note:** If you add a baseline configuration, the wizard appends its configuration after that of the baseline configuration.
+When you save the baseline configuration, it will not be used to initialize the Edge Logic until you create another property.
+To use the baseline configuration with the current property you are adding or editing, reload the page; doing so, however, may cause you to lose other changes you made.

 5. To save the property, click the **Save** button.
 Several basic syntax checks are performed.
 If errors are found, you are prompted to fix them before the property is saved.
 Any property version will have to be "validated" before it can be deployed to staging or production.
 You can click the <strong>Save & Validate</strong> button to start the validation process.
 When the Confirmation pop-up appears, click <strong>OK</strong>.
 The validation process usually takes less than a minute.
 You can either wait for it to finish or close the progress dialog box to perform other tasks while validation continues in the background.
 You can click <strong>Tasks</strong> in the left pane to [check the validation results](</docs/portal/tasks/validations.md>).
 If there is a failure, perform the instructions in the error message to fix it.